 Write It Down

-- when I transplant the seedlings to pots
+- When I transplanted the seedlings to pots

-- when they were planted in the garden and I add an outdoor plant tag telling the dates I should expect the harvest
+- When they were planted in the garden and I add an outdoor plant tag telling the dates I should expect the harvest (food crops)

-- when the plants were ready to eat and how delicious (or not) they were
+- When the food plants were ready to eat and how delicious (or not) they were

 Potting Up and Thinning Out

 - When seedlings have their first 1-2 sets of true leaves, after the initial cotyledon leaves, they are ready for a richer soil and a larger container.
-If you’re using soil blocks, you can move the entire block and seedling into larger soil blocks or plant them in containers.
+If you’re using soil blocks, you can move the entire block with the seedling into larger soil blocks or plant them in containers.
+Easy!

-- Seedlings should be handled by the true leaves, never the stems.
+TIP: Seedlings should be handled by the true leaves, never the stems.
 I find the replanting of seedlings to be the most fussy part—that’s why I like soil blocks better: you never have to handle the seedlings directly.

-- Some use a pencil or chop stick to gently make room for (poke a hole in the soil) and then guide the seedling into the new pot by gently holding the leaves.
+“Pricking Out” Some use a pencil or chop stick to gently make room for (poke a hole in the soil) and then guide the seedling into the new pot by gently holding the leaves.
 If you’re good at this, you should be a surgeon.